Nerf: Nerf Wild

-Launched in April 2024, this series features simplified “wild”-themed blasters such as Lionfury and Sharkfire, designed for younger children with easy-to-use mechanisms and playful animal designs.
+Launched in April 2024, this series features simplified "wild"-themed blasters such as Lionfury and Sharkfire, designed for younger children with easy-to-use mechanisms and playful animal designs.

 Nerf Pro

 Introduced a new enthusiast-oriented line, starting with motorized half-dart models like Stryfe X (October 2023) and later the Pro Torrent, Sender, and GelFire gel-blaster variants in 2024.
-These products are aimed at more competitive players and use high-performance darts at velocities up to 150 fps.
+These products are aimed at more competitive players and use high-performance darts at velocities up to 150 ft/s.

 Nerf Sports

 In early 2025, Hasbro and Franklin Sports unveiled the Nerf Sports lineup at the New York Toy Fair.
 Products include glow-in-the-dark and color-changing AirTee, Vortex Rocket Footballs, QuietCourt indoor basketballs, Air Hoop, QB Pro Throw, and LightStrike Vortex Football—designed for versatile play both indoors and outdoors.

 Nerf Loadout

 Announced at the 2025 Toy Fair, this customizable modular line includes models like FrostFusion, Galactic Commander, ShadowSpeed Recon, Arctic ZeroStriker, CyberLight Ghost, and FlareFusion.
 Each supports multiple attachment combinations and uses N-Series N1 darts.